Archive

 I feel that way too.
 More than most, probably.
 I’m forever wanting something new.
 Something I’ve never seen before, that no one else has.
 Something that will be both an extension and expression of my person.
 Something that will take me away from the world I actually live in and let me immerse myself in another.
 Something that will let me see more details, take better pictures, do more at once, work smarter, run faster, live longer.”

-Here is the confession, the thrice repeated mea culpa, alongside a truly Augustinian account of our disordered attachments and loves complete with a Pascalian nod to the diversionary nature of our engagement with technology.
+Here is the confession, the thrice-repeated mea culpa, alongside a truly Augustinian account of our disordered attachments and loves complete with a Pascalian nod to the diversionary nature of our engagement with technology.

 I call this an Augustinian account not only because of the religiously inflected language and the confessional tone.
 There is also the explicit frame of an unfulfilling quest to fill a primordial emptiness.
 Augustine’s Confesssions amounts to a retrospective narrative of the spiritual quest which takes him from dissatisfaction to dissatisfaction until it culminates in his conversion.
 He famously frames his narrative at the outset when he prays, ”You have made us for yourself, and our hearts are restless till they find their rest in you.”
 The restless heart knows its own emptiness and seeks, often heroically and tragically, to fill it.
 It loves and seeks to be loved, but it loves all the wrong things.